Best movies like Jefferson in Paris

 A powerful man torn between his love for one woman and his secret desire for another.

 A unique, carefully handpicked, selection of the best movies like Jefferson in Paris Starring Nick Nolte, Greta Scacchi, Thandiwe Newton, Gwyneth Paltrow, and more.
-If you liked Jefferson in Paris then you may also like: 1776, The Young Victoria, Washington Square, Orphans of the Storm, Quartet and many more popular movies featured on this list.
+If you liked Jefferson in Paris then you may also like: 1776, Orphans of the Storm, Queen Margot, Reign of Terror, The Affair of the Necklace and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 His wife having recently died, Thomas Jefferson accepts the post of United States ambassador to pre-revolutionary France, though he finds it difficult to adjust to life in a country where the aristocracy subjugates an increasingly restless peasantry.
 In Paris, he becomes smitten with cultured artist Maria Cosway, but, when his daughter visits from Virginia accompanied by her attractive slave, Sally Hemings, Jefferson's attentions are diverted.